lxsmnsyc/thaler/packages/thaler/README.md

 #### Scoping

-Unlike the other functions, `function$` has a special behavior: it can capture the client-side scope of where the function is declared on the client.
+Other functions can capture server-side scope but unlike the other functions, `function$` has a special behavior: it can capture the client-side scope of where the function is declared on the client.

 ```js
 import { function$ } from 'thaler';